 You are on our United Kingdom site

 The Government has previously indicated that it wishes to strengthen the rules regarding the collective redundancy framework.
+The ERA 2025 will make two main changes to collective redundancy consultation.

 Trigger for collective redundancy consultation obligations

 Presently, collective redundancy consultation (and the requirement to give advance notice to the Government via a form HR1) is triggered where an employer is proposing to dismiss as redundant 20 or more employees at one establishment within a period of 90 days or less.
-One of the biggest changes introduced by the original draft of Employment Rights Bill was to remove the ‘at one establishment’ component from the test, meaning that the threshold to trigger such obligations would be assessed by looking at the number of proposed dismissals across the employer as a whole.

-Following criticism from business groups, the Government made some changes to the Employment Rights Bill meaning that collective redundancy consultation obligations will be triggered when an employer is proposing to dismiss as redundant within a period of 90 days or less either:
+The ERA 2025 amends this, so that collective redundancy consultation obligations will be triggered when an employer is proposing to dismiss as redundant within a period of 90 days or less either:

 We do not know what this new alternative threshold number of employee dismissals will be.
 This could be set at either a specified number or a specified percentage of employees or a number that is the highest or lowest of two or more numbers, however it must not be lower than 20 employees.
 The Government’s intention is seemingly that where redundancies are proposed across an employer at more than one establishment, then this threshold will be higher than redundancies proposed at one establishment.

 Employers with multiple sites will have to engage in collective consultation if they are proposing redundancies across different sites within a 90-day period under the new threshold test.
-Employers will therefore need a mechanism to keep track of proposed redundancies across different sites, which may be administratively burdensome and requires central or intra-site coordination.
+Employers will therefore need a mechanism to keep track of proposed redundancies across different sites, which may be administratively burdensome and will require central or intra-site coordination.

 Timing and developments

-Included in the Employment Rights Bill.
+Included in the ERA 2025.

 Regulations will be required to determine the new threshold test for redundancies across more than one establishment.